Pentagonal orthobirotunda: Construction

 The pentagonal orthobirotunda is constructed by attaching two pentagonal rotundas to their base, covering decagon faces.
 The resulting polyhedron has 32 faces, 30 vertices, and 60 edges.
-This construction is similar to icosidodecahedron (or pentagonal gyrobirotunda), an Archimedean solid: the difference is one of its rotundas twisted around 36°, making the pentagonal faces connect to the triangular one, a process known as gyration.
+This construction is similar to the icosidodecahedron (or pentagonal gyrobirotunda), an Archimedean solid: the difference is that one of its rotundas is twisted around 36°, making the pentagonal faces connect to the triangular one, a process known as gyration.
 A convex polyhedron in which all of the faces are regular polygons is the Johnson solid.
 The pentagonal orthobirotunda is one of them, enumerated as the 34th Johnson solid $J_{34}$.

 The difference between icosidodecahedron and pentagonal orthobirotunda, and its dissection.

 Properties

 The surface area of an icosidodecahedron $A$ can be determined by calculating the area of all pentagonal faces.
 The volume of an icosidodecahedron $V$ can be determined by slicing it into two pentagonal rotundae, after which summing up their volumes.
 Therefore, its surface area and volume can be formulated as: